miachi-solomon/todo-list/README.md

-# Webpack Template
+# Todo-List
-Template to quickly jump into webpack bundling.
+This is a todo-list to practice my knowledge on JavaScript, NPM and webpack.